 Were you recently injured in a highway car accident near San Diego, CA?
-An experienced San Diego highway crashes lawyer at Mission Personal Injury Lawyers, P.C. can help you recover compensation if someone else was responsible for the crash.
+An experienced San Diego highway crashes lawyer at Mission Personal Injury Lawyers can help you recover compensation if someone else was responsible for the crash.
 You could be entitled to damages for medical bills, lost wages, and your pain and suffering.

 Since 2010, our lawyers have recovered tens of millions of dollars in compensation for injured clients like you across Southern California.

 Highways are generally built for high speeds.
-However, dangerous curves and turns on San Diego highways are often unavoidable–and even light rain can leave the roads slick with oils.
+However, dangerous roads and turns on San Diego highways are often unavoidable–and even light rain can leave the roads slick with oils.
 Those conditions, combined with high speeds, often make highways ripe for accidents.

 Unfortunately, it’s not uncommon for highway crash victims to suffer serious, debilitating injuries.
 Your crash probably happened in mere moments.
 You might not know who or what caused the accident–or how you’ll pay for the damages.